 We are not a party to any written employment agreements with our executive officers.
 We have, however, entered into separate Change in Control Severance Agreements with our executive officers, which we refer to as the Change in Control Agreements.
 We are not obligated to pay severance to executive officers under any agreement other than the Change in Control Agreements.
 The executive officers are, however, eligible to receive severance upon termination for reasons other than a change in control in accordance with our general severance policy for salaried employees.
 The Change in Control Agreements are designed to attract, retain and motivate executive officers, provide for stability and continuity of management in the event of any actual or threatened change in control, encourage executive officers to remain in service after a change in control and ensure that executive officers are able to devote their entire attention to maximizing shareholder value and safeguarding team member interests in the event of a change in control.
-The Committee determined that the amounts payable under the Change in Control Agreements and the related narrative descriptions provide additional information on the Change in Control Agreements, including a brief discussion of the material provisions of the Change in Control Agreements upon a Change in Control" and "Payments upon a Qualifying Termination in Connection with a Change in Control."
+The Committee determined that the amounts payable under the Change in Control Agreements are reasonable and necessary to achieve those objectives.
+The Potential Payments upon Termination or Change of Control at June 30, 2023, tables and the related narrative descriptions provide additional information on the Change in Control Agreements, including a brief discussion of the material provisions of the Change in Control Agreements under the captions "Payments upon a Change in Control" and "Payments upon a Qualifying Termination in Connection with a Change in Control."